On Cremona Transformations of P^3 which factorize in a minimal form: Abstract

 \section{Abstract}

-We consider Cremona transformations of the dimension 3 complex projective space which factorize as a product of $\ell\leq 2$ elementary links of type II, without small contractions, connecting two Fano 3-folds.
-We show there are exactly twelve classes of such transformations.
-Moreover, we give a geometric description of the elements in each of these classes.
+We consider Cremona transformations of the complex projective space of dimension 3 which factorize as a product of at most two elementary links of type II, without small contractions, connecting two Fano 3-folds.
+We show that there are essentially eight classes of such transformations and we give a geometric description of elements in each of these classes.

 \footnote{Partially supported by the \emph{Agencia Nacional de Investigadores} of Uruguay}